Wisdom Tooth Aftercare

 • If bleeding persists, please call our office at 701-239-5969.

 Unfortunately, some pain is to be expected after surgery.
 Try not to let the anesthetic wear off before taking your prescribed pain medication.
-Dr. Preisler, Dr. Crago, Dr. Chahal, Dr. Deatherage, Dr. Glosenger, Dr. Gray or Dr. Gomez will have discussed a plan to manage your pain, make sure you follow these instructions.
+Dr. Crago, Dr. Chahal, Dr. Deatherage, Dr. Gray, Dr. Gomez, Dr. Bui, Dr. Knoll or Dr. Miller will have discussed a plan to manage your pain, make sure you follow these instructions.

 Eat nourishing food that takes little effort.